dburhanna/ProblemSolvingwithIOTandPython/README.md

 needing to request thousands of dollars of equipment or licensing fees.

 ### Software - Development Environment
-The [Mu editor]https://codewith.mu/en/ was chosen as the intergrated development environment for the course.
-Mu is free to download and can be used on mulitple platforms.
+The [Mu editor](https://codewith.mu/en/) was chosen as the intergrated development environment for the course.
+Mu is free to download and can be used on multiple platforms.

 ### Python
 This curriculum was originally designed to be a second semester continuation to a first semester introduction to programming with Python.
 I wanted